List of The Real Housewives of New Jersey episodes

 The Real Housewives of New Jersey is an American reality television series that debuted on May 12, 2009, and airs on Bravo.
 It is the network's fourth installation of The Real Housewives franchise.
-The series thirteenth season chronicles seven women in and around several communities in northern New Jersey—Teresa Giudice, Melissa Gorga, Dolores Catania, Margaret Josephs, Jennifer Aydin, Danielle Cabral and Rachel Fuda —as they balance their personal and business lives, along with their social circle.
+The series' fourteenth season chronicles seven women in and around several communities in northern New Jersey—Teresa Giudice, Melissa Gorga, Dolores Catania, Margaret Josephs, Jennifer Aydin, Danielle Cabral and Rachel Fuda —as they balance their personal and business lives, along with their social circle.